valeriia-kainieva/bia-wearables-analysis/README.md

-# Wearable & Body Composition Data Visualization
+# Wearable and Body Composition Data Visualization

-Exploratory visualization of wearable and bioelectrical impedance data, examining relationships between physiological parameters such as cardiovascular endurance, diving depth, and muscle mass using Matplotlib, Seaborn, and Plotly.
-Results highlight basic trends in a small dataset.
+Exploratory visualization of wearable and bioelectrical impedance data, examining relationships between physiological parameters such as cardio fitness, diving depth, and muscle mass using **Matplotlib**, **Seaborn**, and **Plotly**.

-Due to the limited sample size (n = 4), findings are illustrative and should be interpreted with caution.
+Results highlight basic trends in a small exploratory dataset and should be interpreted with caution.